 Steve Jackson Games has been publishing magazines and periodicals since 1980!
 Here is information on (nearly) all of the zines we've released over the years.
-Subscriptions to our current zine and many digital back issues are available on Warehouse 23; check each zine's entry below for specific links.
+Our current zines are available physically and digitally on Warehouse 23, as are many other PDF back issues; check each zine's entry below for specific links.

-Pyramid is a PDF magazine available monthly through Warehouse 23.
+Pyramid is a PDF magazine available through Warehouse 23.
 Devoted almost exclusively to RPGs, most articles provide both systemless support and new material for GURPS.
 (We're all fans of the gaming gamut, so we may also cover other systems from time to time.)
 For over 20 years, Pyramid has continued its proud tradition of bringing you the best in gaming.
-Each monthly issue is tied to a specific theme; past topics have included post-apocalyptic action, psionics, swashbucklers, epic magic, weird science, steampunk, and many more.
+Each issue is tied to a specific theme; past topics have included post-apocalyptic action, psionics, swashbucklers, epic magic, weird science, steampunk, and many more.

 We have previously published these other zines: